 Be sure not to open the water jugs.
 In my experience, the seals are strong enough to stay in place throughout the ruck, but once opened the seals aren’t nearly as strong.

-Kettlebells are an awesome option because they easily lend themselves to other, full body workouts.
+Kettlebells are an awesome option because they easily lend themselves to other, full body workouts, and they’re cheaper than a one month gym membership.
 Just think – ruck out a mile, unload and do a “Kettlehell” workout, ruck a mile back.
 That’s the way to a bulletproof body.

 The downside of kettlebells are the odd shape.
 If your bag doesn’t have ample padding or a frame sheet, then the round shape is going to dig into your back.